-Grocery-store arrest: Man allegedly kept climbing in through ceiling and pilfering cigarettes, booze, $400 in cheese
+Grocery-store arrest: Man allegedly kept climbing in through ceiling and pilfering cigarettes, booze, $400 in cheese in Lake Tapps

 Booze, cigarettes and cheese were on the shopping list of a man who is accused of accessing a Lake Tapps grocery store through the ceiling rafters for more than a month.
-He was arrested on Wednesday after evading police and employees for weeks, according to Auburn police.
+He was arrested Wednesday after evading police and employees for weeks, according to Auburn police.

 In a post on its Facebook page, the Auburn Police Department said the man is accused of getting into the Haggen store through the rafters and helping himself to thousands of dollars worth of products, including an artisan block of Beecher’s cheese that cost $394.97, retailing for $22.99 per pound.